 Camp Fire's Youth Leadership Development supports teens in exploring their sparks, allowing them to have a positive impact on their schools and communities through service.

 Teens meet once weekly for 8 to 10 weeks to explore a topic or build a community service project.
 During the first week or two they get to know one another to discover common interests and abilities.
 (We call these "Sparks.")
-Next, together with their Spark Champion (Youth Leadership Director) they formulate the plan for the next several weeks; a path toward learning and leadership that is a good fit for the group as a whole.
+Next, together with their Spark Champion (Youth Leadership Director) they formulate the plan for the next several weeks; a unified path toward learning and leadership that is a good fit for the group as a whole.
 Next, they invite speakers with knowledge on their subject(s) of interest to help them decide what are some of the ways they can grow indivudally and as a group, while raising awareness or helping their community.
 If the group is building a project, they will then choose an organization to help and decide how they can lift their voice to make a change.
-Along the way the teens may need to make adjustments to their plans and ideas based on the needs of the organization they decide to help, the tools they have on-hand, the availability of a speaker or a facility, etc. (This is part of what we call GPS: Goal Management Skills.)
+Along the way the teens may need to make adjustments to their plans and ideas based on the needs of the organization they decide to help, the tools they have on-hand, the availability of a speaker or facility, etc. (This is part of what we call GPS: Goal Management Skills.)
 Finally, they implement their project.
 For instance, TIA groups have raised funds for animal care, decorated a home for Senior Citizens (pictured,) gone grocery shopping to buy special foods for children with cancer, served a home-cooked meal to homeless individuals and families - as well as many other creative and powerful community service projects.
 On the final meeting day, the TIA group will celebrate and reflect on what they have accomplished.
 Service-learning and reflection are two powerful tools that remain a part of the Camp Fire way of life, even after more than 100 years of providing impactful programming for children and teens.

 Goals & Outcomes:

 - Teens ecome prepared to challenge themselves to master new skills and situations